kajal-tanwar/Acinetobacter-LptE-Multi-Epitope-Vaccine/README.md

 ## Team Members
 - Kajal Tanwar
+- Afreen Khan
-- Member 2
+- Zia Bukhari
-- Member 3
+- Haroon Khan

 ## Objective
 To design and evaluate a multi-epitope subunit vaccine targeting the LptE protein of multidrug-resistant Acinetobacter baumannii using immunoinformatics approaches.